-Cactus offers 10-week and 5-week Interactive Online Russian Courses at all levels, delivered by our highly qualified tutors in a virtual classroom setting.
-Get 15% OFF on all online courses starting in July with code PCD15, ends Sunday 19th July.
+Cactus offers 10-week Interactive Online Russian Courses at all levels, delivered by our highly qualified tutors in a virtual classroom setting.
+Get 15% OFF all online courses starting in October with code HK15, ends Sunday 27th September.

 There are so many free online resources that it is sometimes difficult to know which ones to use, and to identify which ones are good.
 Cactus has carefully assessed the wide range of free language learning resources available online to provide you with a selection of our most recommended, useful and reliable sources of information for learning Russian.
 These can be used as a helpful support to language learning whilst taking one of our face-to-face or online Russian courses.